 The Veterans Florida Entrepreneurship Program gives veterans who have an idea for a business or who already run their own enterprise the knowledge and guidance they need to achieve success.

-For the second year in a row, Veterans Florida, in partnership with seven institutions of higher learning across the state, is offering a free Veterans Entrepreneurship Program.
+Veterans Florida, in partnership with six institutions of higher learning across the state, is offering a free Veterans Entrepreneurship Program.
 It provides participants with vital academic insights from top educators, the resources of seven veteran-friendly universities, the engaging support and wisdom of student peers and ongoing mentorship from community business leaders.
-Applications are due December 14, 2016 and veterans are encouraged to sign up now.
+Veterans are encouraged to sign up now.

 “Entrepreneurship is a great employment option for veterans,” says Bobby Carbonell, Executive Director of Veterans Florida.
 “Their military service makes them uniquely suited to owning and running their own business.
 Military service requires you to complete a mission with limited information and that’s pretty much the gist of entrepreneurship too.
 You have to get things done when you don’t always have all the answers and all the resources.
 The Veterans Florida Entrepreneurship Program teaches veterans the important aspects of business and helps them get started the right way.”